 It is comprised of 3 elements:

-- Human Lifespan and Development – Assessed internally through an assignment brief (coursework element)
+- Human Lifespan and Development – Assessed internally through coursework

-- Health and Social Care Services – Also assessed internally through an assignment brief
+- Health and Social Care Services – Also assessed internally through coursework

-- Health and Well Being – Assessed externally through a task set by the exam board completed in the classroom under exam conditions
+- Health and Well Being – Assessed externally through a task set by the exam board and completed under exam conditions